Fasto-App/fasto-turborepo/README.md

 ## How to Run the Fasto App
 To run the app:

-- Navigate to  “opentab-turborepo” directory
+- Navigate to the “opentab-turborepo” directory

 - Then run the app by entering “yarn dev”.
 This will start the app on your machine in your browser.